 The On-Demand Economy

 If you know me, I have a few well-worn expressions which capture my thoughts on finding a job.
 It may be cliché but you have to “follow the money” when looking for a new job.
-I tend to follow the venture capital (VC) firms who are funding the next generation of startups: Union Square Ventures (usv.com), First Round Capital (firstround.com), Primary Venture Partners (primary.vc), FreshTracks Capital (freshtrackscap.com my local favorite) here in Vermont and many others.
+I tend to follow the venture capital (VC) firms who are funding the next generation of startups: Union Square Ventures (usv.com), First Round Capital (firstround.com), Primary Venture Partners (primary.vc) and then three here in Vermont: FreshTracks Capital (freshtrackscap.com) VCET (vcet.co) and Vermont Works (vermontworks.co).

-These firms are investing in early stage startups.
+These firms are investing in early, middle and late-stage startups.
 In essence, they are placing calculated bets on the people, the tech, the business models for future earnings.
 In recent years, there have been a spate of new startups who can be broadly categorized as “on demand services”.
 Uber, TaskRabbit, Instacart, Upwork, Bench, Harvest .
 Each company has a platform and a collection of virtual assistants who will drive for you, shop for you, pick up your dry cleaning, do your book keeping.
 All of these companies lower the transaction costs of finding, training and ordering these services through an app, a platform and a modern UI.

 Many of these companies use the term “disrupt” to describe their particular niche industry where they are using software (saas) instead of humans to provide the service.

 Gone are the days of the traditional, full time employee.
 According to a comprehensive study there are 53 million Americans (34% of the U.S. workforce) working as freelancers.
 Actually, as of October 2018, that number is now approaching 56.7 million Americans.
 (From “Freelancing In America: 2018)

 Let me repeat that—56 million Americans.